 Pharmacists recognised in 2019 New Year's Honours list

-Three pharmacists and one former pharmacist have been recognised in the UK government’s 2019 New Year’s Honours list.
+Three pharmacists and two former pharmacists have been recognised in the UK government’s 2019 New Year’s Honours list.

 James McElnay, acting president and vice chancellor at Queen’s University Belfast, was made an officer of the Most Excellent Order of the British Empire (OBE) for his services to higher education and pharmacy.
 A Fellow of the Royal Pharmaceutical Society, McElnay has research interests in clinical pharmacy with a focus on pharmaceutical care and paediatric therapy.